Cyber Monday 2019 Nintendo Switch deals available now: $25 off Switch Lite at Amazon, Mario Kart bundle and more

 In Nintendo Switch Land, it's a post-apocalyptic wasteland of expired deals and sold out stock.
 Virtually all of the deals and bundles are gone, but if you're in the market for a Switch Lite, we can still save you $25.
 GameStop is offering the Lite for its regular price, $200, but is including a $25 gift coupon, which is nearly the same thing as saving 25 bucks.
 If you buy online, the coupon code will be emailed within a day after you receive an order confirmation email, In-store customers will get the code printed on their receipt.
 Either way, you can redeem it through the month of January 2020.
 Move fast -- this is "while supplies last."

-And now Amazon is matching that offer, too: Use code UUDDLRLRBA at checkout, and they'll send a $25 credit within a week. .
+And now Amazon is matching that offer, too: Use code UUDDLRLRBA at checkout, and it'll send you a $25 credit within a week.
 Read our Nintendo Switch Lite review.

 It's rare to see Joy-Cons discounted at Amazon, but right now you can get them for up to $20 off.
 You can choose from red & blue, neon pink & neon green or gray for this low price, or if snagging blue & neon yellow is important to you, they're selling for $70.